 A paid-off, two-ton piece of metal in your driveway could easily be costing you $100 or more per month in lost investment income alone.
 Also consider the higher risk of injury or death from driving a car (particularly for young people) versus using public transit.
 A car can be a very costly item that sits unused most of the day and in which you sit caged many hours per day.

-You can live without a car.
-Essentially, if you live close to what matters and you plan your daily routine and errands, you can live--even thrive--without a car.
+You can live without a car or even use car-sharing to avoid owning one.
+Essentially, if you live close to what matters and you plan your daily routine and errands, you can live--even thrive--without owning a car.

 TACTIC: Reconsider the need for a vacation home or property.

 Consider the costs of having a home in a far location that you visit infrequently.
 Is it possible that this same amount of money could buy you a vacation almost anywhere every year?

 TACTIC: Ask yourself if you really need sport boats, vehicles, and other large pieces of equipment.